 As the face ages, the effects of a constant force of gravity are coupled with changes in the skin and connective tissue, as well as a loss of fat (adipose tissue).
 The earliest changes occur in the area around the eyes (periorbital region) and the midface (the part of the face between the eyes and the mouth).
 The youthful convexity (fullness, or round appearance) of the midface decreases as the malar fat pad descends.
 This has two major effects: first, and most obvious in younger patients, is the appearance of tired, hollow, or sunken eyes; second, and often a little later, is the development of visible nasolabial folds – even at rest.
 The most distressing part of these changes is that patients do not feel as old as they look – they have great energy and passion, but are often asked if they’re tired or not getting enough rest.
 Shadows around the eyes, or a subtle shift in the weight of the face from the upper cheeks to the lower face, are visual signs of age.
 And the unfortunate truth is that we live in an “age-ist” society.

-Dr. Ransom can address these specific concerns with a variety of techniques, and is proud to be the only surgeon in San Francisco offering a minimally-invasive endoscopic facelift (also known as the extended centrolateral, transtemporal midface lift).
+Dr. Ransom can address these specific concerns with a variety of techniques, and is proud to be the one of a select few surgeons in the Bay Area offering a minimally-invasive endoscopic facelift (also known as the extended centrolateral, transtemporal midface lift).
 Rhytidectomy, also known as “facelift” or “face-lift” is a surgical procedure designed to release and reposition the soft tissues of the face, and, in many cases, to remove excess skin and fat.
 With a minimally-invasive midface lift, all of the incisions are placed behind the hairline – so that they leave no visible scars!
 Dr. Ransom uses these hidden access points to lift the soft tissues of the midface, returning them to a more youthful position and giving a natural-appearing rejuvenation.

 Candidates for a midface lift (endoscopic facelift) include all patients with a drooping or hollow-appearing midface, and the early signs of jowls and loose or sagging skin in the lower face.
 The term facelift (or face-lift) can be used by doctors and in the media to imply a wide variety of procedures and approaches.
 Dr. Ransom uses the midface lift (endoscopic facelift) for select candidates with primary aesthetic concerns in the middle and upper thirds of the face.
 This approach is minimally-invasive, using small incisions placed behind the hairline.
 As such, it is not appropriate for patients with significant skin excess or heavy neck tissues.
 These patients are better served with a mini-facelift or facelift.
 As a final note, the midface lift using a predominantly vertical vector, which helps Dr. Ransom’s patients look natural, avoiding the “wind-swept” or “pulled” look.